amolenk/dapr-hands-on/Assignment01/README.md

 In this assignment, you're going to run the application to make sure everything works correctly.

+> To get started with this assignment, open the `Assignment 1` folder in this repo in VS Code.

 ### Step 1.
 Run the Government service

 1. Open a new command-shell window.